drunarayan/barospection/README.md

 1. [Online OpenStax Astronomy Textbook](https://openstax.org/books/astronomy-2e/pages/1-introduction) An excelent online Astronomy textbook written and maintained by over 30 academics.
 I highly recommend that you use this resource for clarifications of concepts in Astronomy, and specifically Spectroscopy.
 I recommend reading Chapter 5 in its entireity.

-1. [Stars are not Blackbodies](https://rspec-astro.com/download/Weins-Law-not-so-simple-paper.pdf) Here is an excellent paper on why estimating star surface temperatures using Wein's displacement law could be inaccurate.
-However, you can get a rough estimation.
+1. <a href="https://rspec-astro.com/download/Weins-Law-not-so-simple-paper.pdf" download="spectroscopic_atlas_walker_4.pdf" rel="noopener">Stars are not Blackbodies - Here is an excellent paper on why estimating star surface temperatures using Wein's displacement law could be inaccurate.
+However, you can get a rough estimation.</a>

-1. [How to create an instrument Response profile for BARO](https://rspec-astro.com/more-videos/#:~:text=15.%20Adjustment%20for%20Instrument%20Response%20(part%20of%20Update%203)) Follow this excellent video from Tom that shows how to create an instrument response profile on your own and apply it to a mystery star!
+1. [How to create an instrument Response profile for BARO](https://rspec-astro.com/more-videos/#:~:text=15.%20Adjustment%20for%20Instrument%20Response%20(part%20of%20Update%203)){:target="_blank"}.
+Follow this excellent video from Tom that shows how to create an instrument response profile on your own and apply it to a mystery star!

 ## Workshop Meeting and Recording Links